inblockio/aqua-docs/content/en/docs/protocol/aqua-identity-protocol.md

 ### Self Issued Identity Claims

-are used to make statements about an account to form an identity.
+These are used to make statements about an account to form an identity.
 Those claims can be partially revealed on demand to other parties.
 Those claims can also be protected by advancements in privacy technologies like Zero-Knowledge-Proofs and ongoing advancements in key management.